 Academic Editorial Services

-My clients engage me to identify and distil key health, medical research and scientific information into concise, easy-to-understand, engaging content for journal reviewers, university examiners, healthcare professionals, patients or the general public.
-I will ensure your Style Guide is adhered to, or create one for your project and future projects, so that your organisation's voice stays consistent.
+My clients engage me to identify and distil key health, medical research and scientific information into concise, easy-to-understand, engaging content for your audience – whether that is policy makers, journal reviewers, university examiners, healthcare professionals, patients, aged care workers or the general public.

 Academic editing and proofreading

-I offer substantive editing, copyediting and proofreading of submissions, publications, manuscripts, theses, journal articles, abstracts and grants.
-I look for aspects of scientific writing that most people are not even aware of, such as passive language, Australian vs US style and when to use a hyphen or an em dash.
+I provide substantive editing, copyediting and proofreading of submissions, publications, manuscripts, theses, journal articles, scholarly projects, case studies, abstracts and grant proposals.
+I look for aspects of scientific writing that most people are not aware of: passive language, Australian versus US English conventions, hyphenation, em dashes and scientific style requirements.

 Medical editing and proofreading

-I provide structural editing, copyediting, proofreading and fact-checking for academics, communication agencies, government organisations, healthcare not-for-profits, healthcare practitioners, medical specialists, medical device start-ups, research institutes, pharmaceutical companies, patient groups, specialists and researchers.
-I also work with health practitioners and medical practices to edit their website content for compliance with regulations, such as TGA and Ahpra.
+I provide structural editing, copyediting, proofreading and fact-checking for academics, communication agencies, government organisations, healthcare not-for-profits, healthcare practitioners, medical specialists, medical device start-ups, research institutes, life science companies, patient groups, specialists and researchers.

 Translation and localisation

-I work with international clients who need localisation and translation of their content for a targeted audience, e.g. Australia or Asia.
+I work with international clients who need localisation of their content for Australian or Asian audiences — ensuring the language, regulatory context and cultural conventions are right for the intended market.

 Q: What is the difference between copyediting and substantive editing for academic manuscripts?

 A: Substantive (or structural) editing addresses the logic, argument flow, clarity and organisation of your manuscript to ensure your scientific argument is coherent and well-supported.
 Copyediting focuses on grammar, spelling, punctuation and style consistency.
 Proofreading is the final check before submission for minor errors and formatting.
-I offer all three levels.
+I offer all three levels and can advise which is appropriate based on a sample of your work.

 Q: What are examples of recent editing and proofreading projects?